 Low Income?
 Try the CAP Repair Assistance Program

 Did your vehicle fail the smog check?
 If so, you will need to get the required repairs so you can retest and make it road-legal.
-These repairs could be costly, depending on what you need done.
+These repairs could be costly, depending on what you need to be done.
 For example, some older vehicles were made with catalytic converters that automatically cause a failed result and replacing this part can cost $750 to $1,500 or more.

-Thankfully, low income individuals can qualify for some financial assistance.
+Thankfully, low-income individuals can qualify for some financial assistance.
 CAP (Consumer Assistance Program) is offered through the California Bureau of Automotive Repair.
 This repair program provides as much as $500 toward emissions-related repairs if your vehicle does fail the smog check.
 For more info, view the program page on the bureau’s website.

 Moved to California – Smog Check Requirements